-The brief of the designers was to create a seamless flow for pedestrians allowing for more interaction with the water surface, as well as providing an uninterrupted walking path for pedestrians.
-AE7 designers recognised the need to provide and maintain a perfect green destination that local residents could enjoy without the landscaping being affected by saline ground water problems.
-There are a very narrow range of plants that are salt resistant.
-Salt is a major factor limiting plant growth.
+The brief of the designers was to create a seamless flow for pedestrians allowing for more interaction with the water surface, as well as providing an uninterrupted walking path.
+AE7 designers recognised the need to provide and maintain a perfect green destination that local residents could enjoy, without the landscaping being affected by saline ground water problems.
+There are a very narrow range of plants that are salt resistant and salt is a major factor limiting plant growth.

-Areas close to the sea where water tables can fluctuate due to tides and other ground conditions can cause a build-up of soluble salts in the soil.
+Areas close to the sea where water tables can fluctuate, due to tides and other ground conditions, can cause a build-up of soluble salts in the soil.
 Capillary action within finer grades of soil can cause the salty ground moisture to rise, which then damages the plants.
-A simple impermeable barrier could be a solution in preventing capillary rise except when rainfall is heavy it also prevents either drainage or infiltration into the surface.
-A crushed stone breaklayer with multiple interval spacers could be a solution but this can be expensive and hard to maintain.
-The ideal would be an impermeable barrier which was also a spacer which could drain water away very quickly in a storm event.
+A simple impermeable barrier could be a solution in preventing capillary rise, except that when rainfall is heavy it also prevents either drainage or infiltration into the surface.
+A crushed stone break layer with multiple interval spacers could be a solution, but this can be expensive and hard to maintain.
+The ideal would be an impermeable barrier which was also acts as a spacer to drain water away very quickly in a storm event.

-ABG, working with the local distributor WT Burden Middle East, proposed the use of ABG’s Salt Barrier (Pozibreak) within the landscape build up along the canal perimeter to form an impermeable barrier to the rise of the saline moisture whilst allowing collection and drainage of any surface water percolating down through the soils and paving above.
-Pozibreak Salt Barrier is designed specifically as a drainage void layer installed to protect the imported clean soils from the rise of saline moisture through capillary action.
-It comprises a high strength cuspated core with a geotextile filter fabric bonded.
+ABG, working with the local distributor WT Burden Middle East, proposed the use of ABG’s Salt Barrier (Pozibreak) within the landscape build up along the canal perimeter to form an impermeable barrier to the rise of the saline moisture, whilst allowing collection and drainage of any surface water percolating down through the soils and paving above.
+Pozibreak Salt Barrier is designed specifically as a drainage void layer and was installed to protect the imported clean soils from the rise of saline moisture through capillary action.
+It comprises a high strength cuspated core, bonded to a geotextile filter fabric.